wpengine/faustjs/.changeset/sixty-fishes-nail.md

 'faustwp': patch
 ---

-Hide the site editor menu item when themes are disabled
+Disables access to the site editor when themes are disabled